looeee/discoverthreejs-site/markdown/book/first-steps/transformations.md

 ```
 {{< /code >}}

-Now the matrix will look like the identity matrix again, with ones on the diagonal and zeros everywhere else.
+Now the matrix will look like the identity matrix again, with ones on the main diagonal and zeros everywhere else.
 Next, let's try a thirty degree rotation around the $X$-axis:

 {{< code lang="js" linenos="false" hl_lines="" caption="Thirty degree rotation around the $X$-axis" >}}
 ``` js